 Drip irrigation is a type of highly-efficient irrigation that delivers water from the irrigation pipe directly to the soil at the root zone of the plant.
 Our new drip conversion rebate returns a portion of the cost of drip irrigation equipment to customers converting high-water use landscaping to low-water use landscaping.

-To earn up to $1,000 in rebates, you must convert at least one full spray or rotor irrigation zone to drip irrigation.
+To earn a rebate, you must convert at least one full spray or rotor irrigation zone to drip irrigation.

 Qualifying rebate products drip pipe (one-half inch or greater), inline drip pipe (one-half inch or greater), emitters, pressure regulators and filters.